windmill-labs/windmilldocs/docs/reference.md

 In Windmill, a script is always a Python, TypeScript (deno), Go or Bash script.
 Its 2 most important components are its input [JSON Schema](#jsonchema) specification and its code content.
-Python and Go scripts also have an auto-genreated lockfile that ensure that executions of the same script always use the exact same dependencies.
+Python and Go scripts also have an auto-genreated lockfile that ensure that executions of the same script always use the exact same set of versioned dependencies.
 The code must always have a main function:

 - Python: